niqodea/tmux-matryoshka/README.md

 # tmux-matryoshka

 Plugin for nested tmux workflows.
-A [tmux-suspend](https://github.com/MunifTanjim/tmux-suspend) alternative that supports arbitrary levels of nesting.

 ## Use case